modotte/SAL/README.md

 ### Disclaimer

-I apologize for the terrible UI.
+I apologize for the bad UI.
 I'm not a UI/UX designer and have to admit, I'm terrible at it.
 Also, expect a lot of bugs during this phase.

 ## Version